Akrasia0/liz/README.md

 # Liz

-A lightweight, Express-style template for building AI agents.
+A lightweight, Express-style template for building AI agents with integrated social capabilities.
 Inspired by AI16Z's Eliza but focused on simplicity and developer control.

 ## Philosophy